Required New Media Apps this Week:

 So now you are ready to tweet your news beat.
 Here are the best practices you should incorporate when covering your beat.
 Please also keep in mind the readings for this week as to help you put theory into practice.

-Twitter is the most dominant, powerful reporting app to drive traffic to your blog and to establish a following.
+Twitter is a dominant, powerful reporting app to drive traffic to your blog and to establish a following.
 As such, each of you will be required to maintain a professional presence on your Twitter feed for the next week.
 The assignment will begin on Wednesday.

 - Create a Twitter account as an outpost for your website.
 If you choose for me to follow you, please begin by following me at @professoraburns